 The 980 actually comes out ahead in this category again, as it comes with 2 Virtual Wall Barriers rather than the single one included with the i7.
 With that said, you can always purchase the barriers separately.
 This is an added expense which can certainly be frustrating, but with a little extra investment you can have identical performance between the two vacuums — at least in terms of their barriers.

-Difference #5: Automatic Dirt Disposal – One feature of the Roomba i7 that’s actually relatively unique is its support for Automatic Dirt Disposal.
+Difference #5: Automatic Dirt Disposal – This is perhaps the biggest difference when comparing the iRobot Roomba i7 vs. 980.
+One feature of the Roomba i7 that’s actually relatively unique is its support for Automatic Dirt Disposal.
 For the majority of smart vacuums, you’ll have to keep an eye on the dust bin and empty it from time to time to keep your robot cleaner running at maximum efficiency.
 Some Roombas have the ability to send you a notification when their bins are full, but that still requires you taking the time out of your day to empty the vacuum before it carries along with its business.

 The i7 works hand in hand with a Clean Base in order to take the convenience of owning a smart vacuum to the next level.
 The combination of the i7 with this specialized base actually allows your Roomba to empty itself into an enclosed, disposable bag that can hold debris from up to 30 full bins!
 Imagine only having to deal with the dust and debris once a month, or even less frequently, rather than having to check on the bin every couple of days.
 It’s a huge advantage that truly makes the Roomba i7 one of the best smart vacuums on the market.